LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing.rst

    :align: center

-Additionally the ``tutorial-DivGeo_C-Mod/`` contains DivGeo files for different stages in the tutorial in preparing the DivGeo model for the C-mod tokamak.
+Additionally the ``tutorial-DivGeo_C-Mod/`` contains DivGeo files for different stages in the tutorial in preparing the DivGeo model for the C-Mod tokamak.
 This way you can either start from beginning or from any point of the steps.

 Make sure that when you either load a DivGeo file or start a new, to then save